Technology

 How will my smart meter be installed?

-Once the smart meter roll-out begins, your energy company will get in touch to arrange a suitable time and date for your smart meter to be installed.
+Your energy company will get in touch to arrange a suitable time and date for your smart meter to be installed.
+Or you can contact it to arrange an appointment.
 The installation itself will be carried out by a trained installer from the energy company.
 You'll need to be at home during the installation appointment.

 British Gas estimates that a typical smart meter installation will take around 1.5 hours – but it will differ from property to property, and depend on where your current meters are located.